Nepean (federal electoral district)

 Nepean is a federal electoral district in Ontario, Canada that was represented in the House of Commons of Canada from 1988 to 1997, and was reinstated during the 2012 electoral redistribution.
+The riding has been represented by Mark Carney, Leader of the Liberal Party and Prime Minister of Canada, since 2025.

+History

 The original riding was created in 1987 from parts of the Nepean—Carleton riding.
 It consisted of the City of Nepean.
 The electoral district was abolished in 1996 when it was redistributed between the Nepean—Carleton (54%) and the Ottawa West—Nepean (46%) ridings.

+2012 Federal Redistribution

 The riding was then reinstated in 2012 by Elections Canada, taking effect upon the dropping of the writs for the 2015 federal election, scheduled for 19 October 2015.
-All of the current riding comes from parts of the former riding of Nepean—Carleton.
+The riding was recreated from parts of the former riding of Nepean—Carleton, essentially the former riding's more urban western portion.

+2022 Federal Redistribution

+The 2022 Federal Redistribution resulted in a largely rural area (south of Bells Corners, west of Highway 416 and south of Barnsdale Road) being reallocated to the riding of Carleton.
+The urban parts of Bells Corners, west of Highway 416 and north of Hunt Club Road, have been shifted to the new Kanata riding.

+In a simplification of boundaries, the riding also picked up a portion of the Ottawa West—Nepean riding on its north side.
+The railway line is now the boundary between the two ridings, whereas previously it formed only the western part of the boundary, with Merivale Road and West Hunt Club forming the eastern boundary.

+The new boundaries came into effect for the 2025 federal election.

 Geography

 The most recent iteration of the riding of Nepean is formally described by Elections Canada as follows:

 Commencing at the intersection of Richmond Road with Highway No. 417; thence southwesterly along said highway to March Road; thence southeasterly along said road and Eagleson Road to Robertson Road; thence northeasterly along said road to Haanel Drive; thence southeasterly in a straight line to the intersection of West Hunt Club Road with Richmond Road; thence southerly along Richmond Road to Hope Side Road; thence southwesterly along said road to Eagleson Road; thence southeasterly along said road to Brophy Drive; thence northeasterly along said drive, Bankfield Road and its northeasterly production to the Rideau River (westerly of Long Island); thence northwesterly and generally northerly along said river (westerly of Long Island and Nicolls Island) to West Hunt Club Road; thence westerly, northwesterly and southwesterly along said road to Merivale Road; thence northwesterly along said road to the Canadian National Railway; thence westerly along said railway to Richmond Road; thence northerly along said road to the point of commencement.